 Chronic Leukaemia: CLL & CML Diagnosis and Treatment

-What is leukaemia?
+What is leukemia?

 The term “chronic” …

-What are the types of chronic leukaemia?
+What are the types of Chronic Leukemia?

-What causes chronic myeloid leukaemia?
+What causes chronic myeloid leukemia?

-Chronic myeloid leukaemia is first cancer to have been associated directly with chromosomal abnormalities.
+Chronic myeloid leukemia is first cancer to have been associated directly with chromosomal abnormalities.
 The only known risk factor is the age of the patient which increases after the age of sixty-five years.
 Ionizing radiation is also suspected to be a causative agent.

-So, what really happens in the chromosomes?
+So, what really happens in the Chromosomes?

 A portion of the 22nd chromosome relocates itself onto the 9th chromosome.
 This leads to the formation of an abnormal protein which has a high molecular weight.
 It can also add on other phosphate groups to the free chains.